cdapio/cdap/cdap-docs/admin-manual/source/operations/cdap-ui.rst

 .. rubric:: CDAP 4.0 New Beta UI

 Beginning with CDAP 4.0, a new beta UI was added.
+The new UI is has not yet reached feature parity with the original UI, and is still under development.

+It includes access to: the Cask Market, with use cases, pipelines, applications, plugins, datapacks, and drivers; the Resource Centre, which provides wizards for adding streams, drivers, applications, Hydrator pipelines, and plugins; access to CDAP extensions including Cask Hydrator, Cask Tracker, and Cask Wrangler.

 Here is a screen-capture of the CDAP UI running on a Standalone CDAP:

 .. figure:: ../_images/ui/ui_01_overview.png
    :figwidth: 100%